Press enter to see results or esc to cancel.

 For high-risk recreational activities like sky-diving or extreme sports, the base plan of travel insurance with medical benefits likely won’t cover accidents related to these activities.
 The good news is that you can usually pay an additional premium for a rider that does.

 Since medical emergencies can be some of the most expensive emergencies during travel, make sure you have travel insurance that offers adequate medical coverage.
-If you would like to learn about the best travel insurance companies, check out our blog post here
+If you would like to learn about the best travel insurance companies, check out our blog post here.

-Preventing Medical Emergencies for Americans Visiting Thailand
+How to Avoid Medical Emergencies While Visiting Thailand

-Although no amount of prevention will stop all emergencies from happenings, Americans traveling to Thailand can help keep themselves healthy.
+Although no amount of prevention will stop all emergencies from happening, Americans traveling to Thailand can help keep themselves healthy.
 Following the most up-to-date guidance for Americans on items to pack and preventing disease can help keep your trip enjoyable by keeping you safer.

 Some medications, like those for travelers’ diarrhea and malaria, can be prescribed by your doctor in the United States.